OpenNebula/docs/source/marketplace/appliances/marketapps.rst

 .. warning:: This command requires that the `ONE_SUNSTONE` environment variable is set.
 Read :ref:`here <manage_users_shell>` for more information.

-.. warning:: Make sure Sunstone is properly deployed to handle this feature.
-Read :ref:`here <sunstone_advance_marketplace>` for more information.

 Additional Commands
 ================================================================================